MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 #### Key Date

-The Keydate is a very important column as it reflect the day of reporting from financial perspective.
+The Key date is a critical column as it reflects the day of reporting from the financial perspective.
 Therefore all models contain this field to mark the day of reporting.
-It's always set as the last day of the last month. e.g. today is 2021-04-05 --> Keydate = 2021-03-31
+It's always set as the last day of the last month. e.g. today is 2021-04-05 --> Key date = 2021-03-31

 #### Recalculate Due Date and Arrears after Net

-These columns are indicating when an items is due and how many days passed after the due date bzw. how many days until the item will be due.
+These columns indicate when an item is due and how many days passed after the due date, respectively, how many days until the item will be due.
 This information is dynamically generated in EP1 and must therefore be recalculated

 **Recalculate due date based on days1 / days 2**